olipo186/Git-Auto-Deploy/README.md

     @reboot /usr/bin/python /path/to/Git-Auto-Deploy/gitautodeploy --daemon-mode --quiet --config /path/to/git-auto-deploy.conf.json

-*Tip:* You can also configure ```Git-Auto-Deploy``` to start on boot using a init.d-script (for Debian and Sys-V like init systems) or a service for systemd.
+You can also configure ```Git-Auto-Deploy``` to start on boot using a init.d-script (for Debian and Sys-V like init systems) or a service for systemd.
 [Read more about starting Git-Auto-Deploy automatically using init.d or systemd](./docs/Start automatically on boot.md).

 ## Install from PPA (recommended for debian systems)